eriakul/Complexity_Science_Project_1/reports/report.md

 ## Vaccinations

 To test the effectiveness of vaccination at creating herd immunity, we added random vaccination to the model.
 A configurable fraction of the population is randomly selected to be "vaccinated".
-Influenza vaccines are about 40% effective [cite: https://www.cdc.gov/flu/about/season/flu-season-2017-2018.htm], so 40% of individuals selected to be vaccinated are made immune by placing them in the Recovered state.
+Influenza vaccines are about 40% effective (Center for Disease Control, 2019), so 40% of individuals selected to be vaccinated are made immune by placing them in the Recovered state.

 We ran 22,528 simulations with varying fractions vaccinated, and in each simulation tested what fraction of the population was infected before the disease died out.
 The results of the simulations are presented in Figure 3.